 OpenSSL is an open source toolkit that implements the SSL and TLS security protocols.
-We have made Windows installation packages available for OpenSSL 1.1.1c which was released on May 28, 2019.
+We have made Windows installation packages available for OpenSSL 1.1.1e which was released on March 17, 2020.

 We’ve built a version of OpenSSL which has no external dependencies, including no dependency on the Visual C runtime.
 The primary benefit for SocketTools developers is the OpenSSL tool can be used to create self-signed test certificates for their server applications, as well as generate certificate signing requests (CSRs) to obtain certificates from Certificate Authorities like DigiCert.

 The OpenSSL tool can also be used to troubleshoot secure connections to servers and return information about the cipher suites and certificates used with the connection.

 These installer packages include the latest stable release of OpenSSL.
 We will update these packages as new versions are released and they will only be compiled from the stable branch.
 There are two versions of the install packages available, and both packages include the 32-bit versions of the OpenSSL tool which can be used on 32-bit and 64-bit Windows platforms.

 This is a complete install (about 22MB) that includes static link libraries and include files (for Visual C) and documentation.
 The docs for OpenSSL are released as HTML versions of the UNIX man pages, so we’ve included those and combined them into a single Compile Help File (CHM) format.
 By default, it will install under C:\Program Files (x86)\OpenSSL and the configuration files into C:\ProgramData\OpenSSL.
 The actual folder locations can vary depending on platform.

 This is a minimal install package (about 3MB) that only includes the OpenSSL tool and its configuration files.
 There are no shortcuts created, and no libraries, include files or documentation.